 Parents and guardians are also free to drop off and pick up program participants, but must notify the school in advance.
-Parents should plan on picking up and dropping off their child in front of the school and must not enter the building in order to limit outside visitors.
+Parents should plan on picking up and dropping off their child in front of the school.
 We would also appreciate parents who are dropping off and picking up their child to adhere to Larc's regular schedule as much as possible to ensure we have enough staff to facilitate transportation.